-

 It's recommended to implement robust data management processes to ensure data quality and integrity.
 You can also utilize customizable business tools that facilitate data governance and the integration of AI with your system.

-Financial organizations handle sensitive personal information daily thus security is a huge priority.
-AI solutions must protect this data and adhere to industry- and region-specific regulations, from credit decisions to trade surveillance.
+Financial organizations handle sensitive financial data daily thus security is a huge priority.
+AI systems must protect this data and adhere to industry- and region-specific regulations, from credit decisions to trade surveillance.
 This compliance often involves extensive record-keeping and model documentation.

 Ensure AI systems you use have robust security measures to protect sensitive information and are designed to meet specific industry and regional guidelines.
 Additionally, review the governance capabilities provided by the platforms you use and establish proactive governance procedures.